mikaelpatel/Cosa/README.md

 2013-05 Improving ATtiny support.
 Adding driver for DHT22.
 NEXA Wireless Remote command transmitter (RF433).
 Introducing a new template class for handling of keyed sets of event handlers.
 Added support for LCD ST7565 with natural text scrolling.
+Making it easy to implement TWI slave devices with TWI::Device.